 - 1. Legislative changes and updates that may be necessary to improve the efficacy of this Plan and for the District to continue to meet its obligations pursuant to the Coastal Act, Public Trust Doctrine, and Port Act; - 2.
 Addition or removal of development or changes to development not included in this Plan; - 3.
 Addition, or substantial change, to an appealable project described in the Planned Improvements section of a subdistrict, unless an alternative mechanism is allowed by the Coastal Act or CCC regulations; - 4.
-A change to a water or land use designation, or to the allowable use types listed for that designation per Table 3.1.2, Allowable Use Types for Water Use Designations and Table 3.1.3, Allowable Use Types for Land Use Designations; or - 5.
-Development that exceeds the maximum development intensity, setbacks or height limits described in the Chapter 4, Baywide Development Standards, and Chapter 5, Planning Districts, including any development standards within the applicable planning district or subdistrict.
+A change to a water or land use designation, or to the allowable use types listed for that designation per Table 3.1.2, Allowable Use Types for Water Use Designations and Table 3.1.3, Allowable Use Types for Land Use Designations except where a conflict exists between designation on the map and the corresponding Subdistrict vision, policy, standard, or designation description, the Subdistrict vision, policy, standard, or designation description shall prevail pursuant to Section 6.3.3; or - 5.
+Development that exceeds the maximum development intensity, setbacks or height limits described in the Chapter 4, Baywide Development Standards, and Chapter 5, Planning Districts, including any development that exceeds the development standards within the applicable planning district or subdistrict.